 Barachois, Gaspé Peninsula (photo by CNC)

-The Nature Conservancy of Canada (NCC) protects close to 200 hectares (490 acres) of natural area in the Malbaie Salt Marsh on the shores of the Gulf of St. Lawrence.
-Located in the Gaspé Peninsula, between Percé and Gaspé, the Malbaie Salt Marsh features salt and freshwater marshes, coastal forests, a bog and beaches — habitats that are essential to several hundred animal and plant species.
+In the Gaspé Peninsula lies one of the most extraordinary environments: the Malbaie Salt Marsh.
+The Nature Conservancy of Canada (NCC) protects close to 200 hectares of this unique natural area.
+Located between Percé and Gaspé, it features salt and freshwater marshes, coastal forests, a bog and beaches — habitats that are essential to several hundred animal and plant species.

 An essential environment for endangered species